 We use a mixed-method research design that connects theory-building case studies with theory-testing statistical analysis.

 (1) First, we conduct three theory-building, inductive case studies for which we select cases of SSR that past research as well as policy reports consider as instances of successful or unsuccessful SSR.
 To ensure cross-regional comparison, we choose cases from different world regions.
 Based on the expertise of the applicants, the cases are from Latin America, sub-Saharan Africa, and Asia.
-Based on these criteria, the following countries are selected: El Salvador, the Democratic Republic of Congo (DRC) as well as Nepal.
+Based on these criteria, the following countries are selected: El Salvador, the Uganda as well as Nepal.
 Underlying causal mechanisms will be traced by performing process tracing that draws on semi-structured elite and expert interviews with several groups of interviewees during field work.
 The inclusion of an additional colleague allowed us to expand this design with a comparative desk study on SSR in the middle East (Iraq and Lebanon).

 (2) Choosing to first conduct the case study analysis in our research design is a strategy that allows us not only to refine our theory and develop hypotheses out of our assumptions, but to also identify more refined variables for which we can then explore more generalizable relationships.
 Thus, in a second step, we test the proposed relationships in a statistical survival analysis that allows us to formulate generalizable observations on the impact of SSR on the stability of post-war peace.
 We test our hypotheses on all post-war peace periods (1990-2013).